AllenZ05/AllenZ05/README.md

 # Hi there :)

-**Seeking Summer 2024 Co-ops/Internships** :computer:
+**Seeking Summer 2024 Co-ops/Internships** :computer:<br>
-Interested in software roles, anywhere in Canada or US :canada: :us:
+**Interested in software roles, anywhere in Canada or US** :canada: :us:<br> You can message me using the socials I've attached below.
+Always happy to talk and connect! :smile:

 ## About me
 I'm Allen, a first year Computer Engineering Student at the University of Waterloo. :school:<br>